 Meanwhile Hibernia, in conjunction with Huawei, is laying nearly 3,000 miles of cable across the Grand Banks off Canada and the North Atlantic.
 Two ships using 24 ton ploughs will gouge a trench in the sea bed and lay the cable.
 The transatlantic cable will connect with the already existing fiber optic cable network of Hibernia’s GFN that runs 15,000 miles between financial centers from Chicago to Frankfurt.
 Financial traders in the Global Financial Network may shave milliseconds off their connection with the highest capacity connection ever transmitted across the Atlantic Ocean.

 Speaking of broadband internet services, wireless technologies change every few years to keep up to date on existing device changes.
-If your Business WiFi has been running slow recently, there is a good change you are in need of an upgrade.
-Contact our office today at 888-596-3998 and speak to a member of our team regarding a solution to your WiFi challenges.
+If your Business WiFi has been running slow recently, there is a good chance you are in need of an upgrade.
+Contact our office today at 888-596-3998 and speak to a IT network maintenance technician from our team regarding a solution to your WiFi challenges.